 Skin Conditions in Cats

-A cat's skin is their protective barrier between their body and the outside world.
+A cat's skin is the protective barrier between its body and the outside world.
 If your feline friend develops a skin condition, that barrier can become damaged and the body's defenses may be weakened.
 In many cases, your cat may feel uncomfortable and general health can be affected.

 Since most of your kitty's skin is easily visible to the naked eye, skin diseases in cats might be easier to notice than internal conditions.
 However, skin diseases and ailments in cats can have several different causes.
 The only way to know how the specific condition and its symptoms are manifesting in your cat, and why, is to visit the vet.

 In this post, we'll discuss some common skin conditions in cats, what you and your vet can do to help, what veterinary dermatology is, and some treatments that may be prescribed.

 Itchy Skin (Pruritus)